 Did I just hear you just ask, “why would I list artwork on my website that is already sold?”
 The reason you want to do this is to create a sense of urgency and credibility around your work.
 You want visitors to see that you are a successful artist making sales.

 Of course, you don’t want too many of the pieces on your website listed as sold.
 1/4 to 1/3 of the total images on your website showing as SOLD is a good amount.

 5 | Make sure every available work has a “buy now” button next to it

 Don’t miss out on online sales because you miss this small—but very important—piece of the puzzle.

-If someone visited your gallery (or a gallery representing you) and let someone expressing an interest in a piece of your work leave without asking for the sale, you would be rightfully upset.
+If your gallery (or a gallery representing you) allowed a visitor who was expressing an interest in a piece of your work leave without asking for the sale, you would be rightfully upset.
 So don’t let people visit your digital place of business without being asked to purchase something in which they’re showing an interest.

 Your website shouldn’t have ALL the artwork you’ve ever created.
 Don’t overwhelm your visitor with too many pages of images to look at; focus on your current series, most recent work, and past work that is still relevant.

 When posting work on your website, make sure that you organize it in a way that makes sense to your visitor, which is not necessarily what makes sense to you.

 Do you promote your work heavily to interior designers?
 Then organizing your work by color might be a good idea.
 If you have several themes within your work or types of work you produce—landscape, abstract, floral, etc.—that’s also a good way to organize.